zqx775858/rl-swarm/README.md

 # RL Swarm

-RL Swarm is an open source system for peer-to-peer reinforcement learning over the internet.
-Running a swarm node allows you to train your personal model against the swarm intelligence.
-Each swarm performs RL reasoning as a group, with a gossiping system (Hivemind) for collaborative improvement between models.
-You can also connect your node to the Gensyn Testnet, to receive an on-chain identity that tracks your progress over time.
+RL Swarm is a peer-to-peer system for reinforcement learning.
+It allows you to train a model in a collaborative fashion with other models in the swarm, leveraging their collective intelligence.
+It is open source and permissionless, meaning you can run it on a consumer laptop at home or on a powerful GPU in the cloud.
+You can also connect your model to the Gensyn Testnet, to receive an on-chain identity that tracks your progress over time.

-RL Swarm is fully open and permissionless, meaning you can run it on a basic consumer laptop at home or on a powerful GPU in the cloud.
-You can also experiment with different models to see which ones perform best.
+There are currently multiple swarms running on the Testnet, each training on a different data set.
+The current list of available models and swarms include:

+Models:
+   - Qwen 2.5 0.5B
+   - Qwen 2.5 1.5B
+   - Qwen 2.5 7B
+   - Qwen 2.5 32B
+   - Qwen 2.5 72B

+Swarms:
+   - Small (GSM8K dataset)
+   - Big (DAPO-Math 17K dataset)

+Soon you will be able to create your own swarms with unique data sets, and eventually connect multiple swarms together to train powerful models across domains.

 ## Requirements

-Ensure that you are using a supported machine/device/environment:
+Your hardware requirements will vary depending on which swarm and model you choose.
+Users with less powerful hardware should select a smaller model (e.g. Qwen 0.5B or 1.5B) and smaller dataset (GSM8K).
+Users with more powerful hardware can select a larger model (e.g. Qwen 7B, 32B or 72B) and larger dataset (DAPO-Math 17K).
+The requirements for each are listed below:

+**Small model (0.5B or 1.5B) + Small swarm (GSM8K dataset)**

 - arm64 or x86 CPU with minimum 16gb ram (note that if you run other applications during training it might crash training).